Evolution shapes behavior, and behavior influences

 and dispersal, ecological specialization and territoriality.

-One focus taxon, the genus Tropheus,
+One focus taxon, the genus Tropheus, occupies a narrow

-are divided into multiple separate populations along the lake shore,
+divided into multiple separate populations along the lake shore,

 with little or no gene flow across even minor habitat barriers.